pablones8/MPS_images/README.md

 # Conclusions

-We evaluated the performance of the model across various compression values ($\chi$) while focusing on a single layer.
-In the classical model, we opted for a logistic regression model, utilizing the states $|\tilde{\psi}\rangle$ as the input.
+We evaluated the performance of the model across various compression values ($\chi$) using a single layer, so $3\times10=30$ parameters.
+In the classical model, we are using a very simple logistic regression model, utilizing the states $|\tilde{\psi}\rangle$ as the input.
+From the MNIST dataset, we are considering the number 3 as the label 0 and the numebr 9 as the label 1.

 ![Numerics](num.png)